 Check with fire restrictions and firewood restrictions.
 Firewood restrictions may seem excessive, but many regions require them to reduce the risk of spreading dangerous pests from one forest to another.
 Follow these restrictions if you want to have a fire to protect the forest.

-In your camping gear, make sure you get a pair of welding gloves.
-Tongs can be useful for managing food over the fire, but heat resistant gloves give you more flexibility when cooking over an open flame.
+In your camping bag, make sure you get a camping fire lighter to ignite the fire and a pair of welding gloves for safety.
+Tongs can be useful for managing food over the fire, but heat-resistant gloves give you more flexibility when cooking over an open flame.
 Bring long-handled pots and consider bringing a spare oven grate to keep your pots out of the fire.

 Pack In, Pack Out